Kitware/VTKStreaming/README.md

 # Build

-Requires a VTK installation.
+If you plan on developing, `git-lfs` is needed to download the test images, videos.
 Please point `VTK_DIR` cmake variable to a VTK root directory.

 1. Clone the repository, run `Utilities/SetupForDevelopment.sh` if you plan on contributing.
 2. `$ mkdir build && cd build`